 Children at Saint Ambrose are taught to take pride in their learning and that it is set out neatly.
 In maths, the date will be written as 10.9.22.
 A line will be missed and then the title will be written on this line.
 All dates and titles will be underlined with a pencil and a ruler in Key Stage 2 (this may be started in Key Stage 1 depending on the ability of the child).

-A margin will be drawn and children will start writing from the margin.
 Children should use 1 square per digit when writing numbers or calculations.
 New pieces of work will generally not be started on a new page each time.
 Pencil must always be used in maths book.

-Any colouring in must be done in crayon or pencil crayons, felt tips must not be used in exercise books.
+Any colouring in must be done in pencil, felt tips must not be used in exercise books.
 Any mistakes will be crossed out with one straight line through the error.
 Children are expected to keep their books neat and tidy.
 There will be no doodling on the front or inside covers.